-In 2009, Trans World Sport visited Bogota, the capital of Colombia, to check out the sport of Tejo.
+In 2009, Trans World Sport visited Bogota, the capital of Colombia, to check out the national sport of Tejo.

 The roots of Tejo date back to pre-Hispanic times and form part of the Colombia’s national heritage.
 Hugely popular throughout the country, Tejo is contested in regional and national leagues, while regular competitions take place across several different age groups.